Ashley Twichell

 Ashley Grace Twichell (born June 16, 1989) is an American competition swimmer who specializes in long-distance freestyle and open-water events.
 She placed seventh in the 10 kilometer open water swim at the 2020 Summer Olympics.
-Twichell's age at her Olympic Games debut, 32 years of age, made her the oldest American swimmer first-timer at an Olympic Games since 1908.
+At 32 at her Olympic Games debut, she became the oldest first-time American swimmer at an Olympic Games since 1908.

+Twichell was born the youngest of four siblings to Terry and Deirdre Twichell on June 16, 1989 in Westchester County, New York.
+She lettered in swimming at Fayetteville-Manlius High School for three years and was an All-American her senior year in the 200 and 500 freestyle.
+She held school records in both the 200 and 500 freestyle, and was an honor student.

 Career

+Duke University

+Twichell swam for Duke University from 2007-2011 under Head Coach Dan Colella, who specialized in backstroke at Sewanee, and served as Head Coach at Duke from 2002-2020.
+As a Junior at Duke, she captured 19 first and four second place finishes, and as a distance swimming specialist, was an honorable mention All-American in the 1650 free.
+As a Sophomore, Twichell was the first Duke University woman swimmer to go under the 16-minute mark in the mile swim, and broke the University records for the 500, 1000, and 1650 freestyle events.
+She was All-ACC and All-American champion in the 1,650-yard freestyle, and qualified for the NCAA Championship all four years.

+In 2014, Twichell worked for a period as a volunteer assistant coach for the swimming team.

 2011

 Twichell earned the first international medals of her career at the 2011 World Aquatics Championships in Shanghai, China, winning gold in the 5 km team and bronze in the 5 km open water events.
 Later in 2011, she earned a silver medal in the 800-meter freestyle at the 2011 Pan American Games.

+Duke University Assistant Coach Dan Kane introduced Twichell to Hall of Fame Head Coach Bill Rose of the Mission Viejo Nadadores.
+Twichell moved to Mission Viejo in the summer of 2011 after graduating Duke, helping her to qualify for her first international team.

 2012

 At the 2012 U.S. Olympic Trials, she placed 10th in the 800-meter freestyle and 18th in the 400-meter freestyle, missing the Olympic team.

 2013

 In 2013, Twichell won gold in the 10 km open water event at the 2013 Summer Universiade in Kazan, Russia.